Helmholtz-AI-Energy/f3/README.md

 - model: `--depth <depth> --width <width>` where the depth is the number of hidden layers in a fully-connected neural network and the width is the number of neurons in these hidden layers
 - learning rate: `--lr <learning rate>` with the learning rates given in Table TODO

-For example, to reproduce training a network with one hidden layer with 500 neurons on MNIST with FFO-Error and trinomial initialization of the feedback weights with seed 0 you would call
+For example, to reproduce training a network with one hidden layer with 500 neurons on MNIST with F³-Error and trinomial initialization of the feedback weights with seed 0 you would call
 ```
-python start_training.py --seed 0 --depth 1 --width 500 --epochs 100 --dataset mnist --batch_size 50 --mode ffo --error_info delayed_error_one_hot --initialization_method discrete_uniform --scalar 1 --discrete_values -1 0 1 --lr 0.001
+python start_training.py --seed 0 --depth 1 --width 500 --epochs 100 --dataset mnist --batch_size 50 --mode f3 --error_info delayed_error_one_hot --initialization_method discrete_uniform --scalar 1 --discrete_values -1 0 1 --lr 0.001
 ```